 In Depth: Male Reproductive

-Humans are sexual, meaning a male and a female are needed to reproduce.
-Each is equipped with specific organs capable of producing specific cells to procreate.
+Humans are sexual, meaning that both a male and a female are needed to reproduce.
+Each is equipped with specific organs capable of producing specific cells needed to procreate.

 For men, the external reproductive organs include:

-- Penis: This tubular muscular organ becomes filled with blood during arousal, thus making sexual intercourse possible.
+- Penis: This tubular, muscular organ fills with blood during arousal, thus making sexual intercourse possible.

 - Scrotum: This pouch-like sac hangs below the penis and encases the testes, or testicles.